 — As specified in 10.25.3.9.2 (Access during an MCCAOP by mesh STAs that are not the MCCAOP owner), a neighboring STA shall not access the WM during an MCCAOP, until it receives a frame from either the MCCAOP owner or the MCCAOP responder.
 With the exception of truncation of an MCCA TXOP by means of a CF-End, standard EDCA TXOP rules apply for the remainder of the MCCAOP.
 For HT mesh STAs, these include the reverse direction protocol as specified in 10.30 (Reverse direction protocol).

-— At the end of the MCCAOP, the parameters used by the EDCAF of the MCCAOP owner shall be set to dot11EDCATable, and QSRC[AC] and QLRC[AC] shall be set to 0 for all ACs.
+— At the end of the MCCAOP, the parameters used by the EDCAF of the MCCAOP owner shall be set to dot11EDCATable, and QSRC[AC] shall be set to 0 for all ACs.